voceconnect/multi-post-thumbnails/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.5 =
+This version supports using the modal media chooser introduced in WordPress 3.5.
+This means the post thumbnail addition/removal will not take effect until the post is saved.
+This is a change from the old style media popup that used ajax to save/remove post thumbnails.

 = 0.6 =
 `get_the_post_thumbnail` return filter changed to use the format `{$post_type}_{$thumb_id}_thumbnail_html` which allows filtering by post type and thumbnail id which was the intent.